 |end||End time of the capture window in Unix seconds.|

-ACCEPT: The recorded traffic was permitted by the security groups or network ACLs.
+ACCEPT: the traffic allowed by the security group or network ACL.

-REJECT: The recorded traffic was not permitted by the security groups or network ACLs.
+REJECT: the traffic rejected by the security group or network ACL.

 |log-status||Logging status of the flow log.